A Guide to Family Limited Partnerships

 Now, Robbie controls a family limited partnership with $600,000 cash.
 He goes to a local bank and gets a first mortgage loan for the remaining $600,000, giving him $1,200,000 total.
 The partnership builds the townhouses, leases them to tenants, and begins to collect rental income.
 Each year, as the mortgage is paid down and dividends distributed to the partners, the family grows wealthier.
 Without pooling their money through a family limited partnership, this investment wouldn’t have been possible!

-Determining If a Family Limited Partnership Right for You
+Determining If a Family Limited Partnership Is Right for You

-Honestly, no one but a qualified lawyer and tax accountant can help you answer this question.
-There are some considerations you will want to factor into your decision:
+While no one but a qualified lawyer and tax accountant can help you answer this question, there are some considerations you will want to factor into your decision:

 - How much do you trust the general partner?
 Remember this person will have unrestricted access to cash deposits and business assets.
 If you have any questions about their integrity, wisdom dictates you avoid the investment.
 Often, good management makes the difference between investment losses and big gains.